-It is ironic that the fragrance of oud has recently become very popular in the Western world when it is probably the oldest fragrance in the world, going back centuries in history.
+It is ironic that the fragrance has recently become very popular in the Western world when it is probably the oldest fragrance in the world, going back centuries in history.

 Most essential oils can be synthesized and reproduced synthetically to mimic the natural aroma and lower costs however this is not possible with oud.
 This makes the actual oud oil prohibitive in fragrances with the exception of bespoke blends for the extremely rich who can afford to pay thousands of pounds for their own small bottles of signature scent.

 Our perfumers have created a range of fragrances, ready for your evaluation using a blend of oud and other speciality chemicals to create the characteristic odour and blended them with waxy English rose, Sicilian citrus’, musk and Moroccan spices.